IEntin/ClientServer/docs/README.md

 There is a choice of encryption libraries to use in this application:\
 Sodium which is the current and Crypto++.\
-To switch one to another one have to replace global definition in\
+To switch one to another one has to replace global definition in\
 common/CryptoDefinitions.h header:\
 constexpr CRYPTO encryption = CRYPTO::CRYPTOSODIUM;\
 to\
 constexpr CRYPTO encryption = CRYPTO::CRYPTOPP;\
 and to rebuild the application.\
-Sodium seems preferable due to the active development of this library.
+Sodium seems preferable due to the active development of this library,\
+besides, valgrind showed significant drop in the number of memory \
+allocations with Sodium.

 Renamed binaries server -> serverX and client -> clientX to\
 avoid collision in scripts.